studio8502/studio8502.github.io/index.md

 ### AESIR

-In addition to a variety of products designed by others, Studio 8502 is in the process of developing a 65816-compatible open hardware computer design, which will be available as both a DIY solderable kit and as a pre-assembled factory-made product.
+Studio 8502 is in the process of developing a 65816-compatible open hardware computer design, which will be available as both a DIY solderable kit and as a pre-assembled factory-made product.
 AESIR's basic architecture is as follows:

 - WDC W65C265S CPU clocked at a minimum of 8MHz
 - 512KB or more of RAM